AvillaDaniel/AvillaForensics/README.md

 - JAVA (https://www.java.com/pt-BR/).
 - PHYTON (https://www.python.org/).

-## 💻 Installation Avilla Forensics 3.8
+## 💻 Installation Avilla Forensics FREE

 VHD format:
 - Windows opens and mounts disk drives in VHD automatically.
 If it does not mount, go to disk management and attach the VHD file to mount it.